gabbeeto/structuro/README.md

 it contains the functions related to the buttons that create/remove/edit nodes.

 import.js and export.js from structure folder:
-it contains the functions related to importing/exporting the structure
+it contains the functions related to importing/exporting the structure.

 displayNodes.js:
 it displays the nodes in the html files

+everything inside windows:
+all the files that generate from a window by clicking on of the buttons

 buttons.js:
 add events to all the buttons from html and apply the functionality from the createNodes.js/removeNodes.js/editNodes.js/import.js/export.js/displayNodes.js